bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

--The font-size of 65.5% allows in to count by power of 10, making it easier to calculate rem scaling.
+-The font-size of 62.5% allows us to count by power of 10, making it easier to calculate rem scaling.
 For example, if 65.5% is font-size, we can assume 1rem = 10px, so 2rem naturally equals 20px.

 4. How would you describe preprocessing to someone new to CSS?